ding-lab/TinJasmine/README.md

 Copies are made of BAM files in the preliminary "staging" step.
 This is done for performance reasons on Cromwell so that individual copies of the BAM are not generated for each caller.
 Tool for staging of files is "borrowed" from [BICSEQ2.CWL](https://github.com/mwyczalkowski/BICSEQ2.CWL.git).

+## Output
+Three output files are produced:
+* `all_call_vcf`: Contains all pre-merge PASS variants.
+Any filters applied after merge step will add a value to FILTER field but variant will be retained
+    * Filename: `output_vep.vcf`
+* `clean_VC`: Contains only those variants which have FILTER value PASS after all post-merge filters applied
+    * Filename: `HotspotFiltered.vcf`
+* `clean_MAF`: MAF version of all variants found in clean VCF
+    * Filename: `result.maf`

 # Contact info